Nodes

 Two optional frontmatter fields distinguish curated graph content from reference material that belongs in the graph but shouldn't clutter navigation:

 kind— eithernode(default) ordocument.
-Adocumentis reference material: a transcript, a research artifact, an ambient doc cited from curated nodes.navigable— boolean, defaulttrue.
-Whenfalse, the Thing is excluded from defaultget_nodechild listings and collection index enumerations.
-It's still searchable, still linkable, still access-controlled.
+Adocumentis reference material: a transcript, a research artifact, an ambient doc cited from curated nodes, or a companion file describing its parent.navigable— boolean, defaulttrue.
+Whenfalse, the Thing is excluded from defaultget_nodechild listings and collection-index enumerations.
+PassincludeNonNavigable: trueto surface it explicitly.
+The Thing remains searchable, linkable, and access-controlled.

 ---